KSohi-max/P2P_Credit_Risk/README.md

 Based solely on Accuracy Score the model with oversampled dataset 'seems' to perform the best at 99%.
 Precision and Recall are essentially the same for models trained on orginal and oversampled datasets.

 From a business perspective, it is far more important to predict the 'high-risk loans' class than the 'healthy loans' class.
-The `RandomOverSampler` functions is sampling from too small a dataset, namely 2,500 rows to 56,271 and so there is likely a lot of repetition of same datapoints in the training dataset.
-This leads to the model learning from duplicated cases or data.
-This is the reason for very high Accuracy Score for both models (95% v.
-99%).
+The `RandomOverSampler` functions is sampling from too small a dataset, namely 2,500 rows to 56,271 and so there is likely a lot of repetition of same datapoints in the training dataset from the original 2,500 data points.
+This leads to the model learning from same data points without any variation.
+This is the reason for very high Accuracy Score for both models (Original - 95% v.
+Oversampled - 99%).

 Given that there aren't enough varied cases of 'high-risk loans' in the dataset to train a model sufficiently to predict the probability of occurence, I wouldn't recommend using either of the models.

-My recommendation would be to further explore the opportunity to:
+My recommendation would be to explore the opportunity to:

-* continue to collect additional data for 'high-risk loans' for the model from the company
+* collect additional data for 'high-risk loans' for the model from the company
 * generate additional cases using Sythetic Sampling (KNN) to simulate characteristics of borrower's who default and add to original dataset